Enitanogun1/Darkweb-monitoring-project/Project3.md

 - SpiderFoot scan results will be automatically ingested into Splunk at regular intervals, keeping your SIEM system updated with the latest dark web monitoring data.

 ## Conclusion
-By completing these exercises, you have learned how to integrate dark web monitoring alerts with a SIEM system using SpiderFoot and Splunk.
+By completing these exercises, I have learned how to integrate dark web monitoring alerts with a SIEM system using SpiderFoot and Splunk.
 You configured SpiderFoot for dark web monitoring, exported scan results, set up data inputs and alerts in Splunk, and automated the data ingestion process.
 This hands-on experience equips you with practical skills in dark web intelligence gathering and integration with SIEM systems.